samuelmtimbo/unit/README.md

 ```
 ## Documentation

 As an application, the unit Programming Environment was designed to be learnable by Experimentation and Exploration; visual and written documentation can be found inside the platform.
+For a step-by-step introduction to unit Programming, visit [Unit Hello World!](https://start.ioun.it).

-For a step-by-step introduction to unit Programming, visit [Getting Started](https://start.ioun.it).
+For a GIF introduction to unit Programming, visit [Getting Started](src/docs/Start/README.md), and check out the [Shortcuts](src/docs/Shortcuts/README.md).

 This codebase is a TypeScript implementation of the unit Programming Language Spec with an accompanying Web based Programming Environment.
 We tried to make it as clean and organized as we could while still maintaining a space for experimentation.
 Some folders contain a ```README.md``` file with information about that piece of the architecture.